 “Even Jove Nods.”

-1970, Temporal agent has face burnt whilst trying to stop the ‘Fizzle Bomber’ who then escapes.
-A faceless stranger appears and helps badly burnt agent activate his portable time machine.
+1970, John has face burnt whilst trying to stop the ‘Fizzle Bomber’ who manages to escape.
+The Barkeep appears and helps John activate his portable time machine.

-1992, Agent travels forward in time to the Temporal Bureau, an organization founded in 1985 after the invention of time travel.
-There he has reconstructive facial surgery, and we find out the Fizzle Bomber killed 11,000 people in New York in 1975.
+1992, John travels forward in time to the Temporal Bureau, an organization founded in 1985 after the invention of time travel, and has reconstructive facial surgery.
+We later find out that the Fizzle Bomber killed 11,000 people in New York in 1975.

-1970, Temporal agent goes back to New York posing as a bartender and seems keen to engage a man calling himself ‘Unmarried Mother’ in conversation.
+1970, The Barkeep goes back to New York posing as a bartender and seems keen to engage a man calling himself ‘Unmarried Mother’ in conversation.
 The man explains he was originally a girl called Jane who was left at an orphanage in 1945.
 In 1963 Jane fell in love with a mystery man, who then disappeared.
 Jane had a baby who 9 months later was stolen.
-She then had a sex change and became a writer called John.
+She then had a sex change operation and became a writer called John.

-The temporal agent says he suspects the mystery man was the Fizzle Bomber and offers John the chance to go back to 1963 and kill the man who who ruined his life.
-In return he insists John must then join the Temporal Bureau.
+The Barkeep says he suspects the mystery man was the Fizzle Bomber and offers John the chance to go back to 1963 and kill the man who ruined his life.
+In return, he insists John must then join the Temporal Bureau.
 They then travel back to 1963 together.

 1963, John accidentally meets his younger, female self Jane, falls in love, and impregnates her with a child that eventually would grow up to be them.
-Meanwhile, the temporal agent travels to 1970 to confront the Fizzle Bomber, and helps his badly burnt earlier self.
-The agent then travels to 1964 and takes Jane’s baby and drops her off at an orphanage in 1945.
-He then drops John off in 1985 to enlist in the Temporal Bureau.
+Meanwhile, the Barkeep travels to 1970 to confront the Fizzle Bomber and help badly burnt John.
+The Barkeep then travels to 1964 and takes Jane’s baby and drops her off at an orphanage in 1945.
+The Barkeep then drops John off in 1985 to enlist in the Temporal Bureau.